 If you need a good retro fix, then GameStart Pixel Battle has what you’re looking for.

-While GameStart Pixel Battle was the official game for GameStart 2015, it’s still a good choice to consider if you want old-school side-scrolling platformer fun.
+While GameStart Pixel Battle was the official game for GameStart 2015, it’s still a good choice to consider if you want old-school side-scrolling platformer fun and you don’t have access to the best platformers of all time.
 The game comes with great 16-bit graphics and a chiptune soundtrack that’s delightful to listen to.
 It serves as a nice homage to the classics from the ’80s and ’90s.

 In GameStart Pixel Battle, you’ll take on the role of GameStart’s resident gamer girl, Alyse, and help her figure out what’s been sabotaging games to make them impossible to play.
 After all, who finds frustrating games fun?

 The game plays as a side-scrolling platformer, and you’ll fight your way through increasingly difficult foes.
 There are plenty of hidden cameos from popular pro gamers, so that’s something fun to look out for as you play.
 You can also unlock more playable characters in GameStart Pixel Battle, with each one having their own unique abilities.